dimforge/ncollide/README.md

 You will need the last stable build of the [rust compiler](http://www.rust-lang.org) and the official package manager: [cargo](https://github.com/rust-lang/cargo).

-Simply add the following to your `Cargo.toml` file:
+Simply add one the following (or both) to your `Cargo.toml` file:

 ```
 [dependencies]
+ncollide2d = "0.16" # For 2D collision detection.
-ncollide = "0.16"
+ncollide3d = "0.16" # For 3D collision detection.
 ```